GOTS what is that?

 The IFOAM is the International Federation of Organic Agriculture Movements, an umbrella organization representing nearly 800 members in more than 100 countries, including GOTS.

-What stages of the supply chain does GOTS assess ?
+Which stages of the supply chain does GOTS assess ?

-Not only is it confirmed that the cotton fibers are organically grown, but six critical stages of the supply chain are also carefully assessed before a product can carry the GOTS label.
+Not only is it confirmed that the cotton fibers are organically grown, but six critical stages of the supply chain are carefully assessed before a product can carry the GOTS label.
 These include:

-1. First processing stages
+1. Initial processing stages

 2. Spiders